 The Federal Housing Administration (FHA) loan is sponsored by the U.S. Department of Housing and Urban Development.
 This is the most popular and widely used government loan program.
 The buyer only has to put 3.5 % down payment with the FHA making the program attractive to first-time buyers.
 The credit score and underwriting guidelines are less stringent than a conventional loan.

 The buyer can put down as little as 3.5% down payment, which can be in the form of a gift.
 Monthly mortgage insurance (PMI) is required for FHA loans.
 The amount will differ based on the credit and down payment.
 However, for a standard buyer financing 96.5% the yearly premium is .85% of the loan amount broken up over a 12-month period.
 In addition, FHA loans require a 1.75% upfront funding fee that is normally rolled into the borrower’s loan.

 All the government loan programs are available for only buyers who will occupy the property as a primary residence.
 Investment home and vacation homes are not permitted.
 Learn more about the FHA mortgage details here.

 A USDA mortgage is backed by the United States Department of Agriculture (USDA Rural Housing) and offered through approved lenders and banks.
-These loans are specifically targeted to more rural areas in the U.S. However, many locations just outside of Charleston, Greenville, Columbia, Myrtle Beach, etc, are still considered USDA eligible.
+These loans are specifically targeted to more rural areas in the U.S. However, many locations (suburbs) just outside of Charleston, Greenville, Columbia, Myrtle Beach, etc, maybe still considered USDA eligible.
 Buyers can check the South Carolina USDA eligibility map here.